wouterbulten/kalmanjs/contrib/java/README.md

-# Java Adaptation of KalmanFilter
+# Java Adaptation of KalmanFilter By Sifan Ye
 ## Example Usage

         KalmanFilter test = new KalmanFilter(0.008, 0.1);